ucb-bar/fpga-zynq/README.md

 #### Method 1) Build from Source

-Note: If you are working with the Zybo, you should not build `riscv-linux` from source.
-The Zybo cannot fit an FPU and thus uses a modified version of the kernel that ignores FPU instructions.
-Software floating point emulation support is planned but not yet available.
-The binary for this build can be obtained using Method 2 below.

 To build [riscv-linux](http://github.com/riscv/riscv-linux) for Rocket, follow the instructions [here](https://github.com/riscv/riscv-tools#linuxman).
-Upon completing the linked tutorial, you should have two files: `vmlinux` and `root.bin`.
-You should place them on your SD card in a directory called `riscv`.
+Since we currently have no support for a real block device the projects of this repository, you'll need to include an initramfs with your complete filesystem.

+Next, you'll need to build an instance of the Berkeley Bootloader(BBL) that contains your linux image as a payload.
+BBL is provided alongside the proxy kernel at [this repository](https://github.com/riscv/riscv-pk).

+Finally, drop your bbl image into SD_ROOT/, which will be mounted as `/mnt/boot/` in the ARM core's filesystem.

+Warning: If you are working with the Zybo, you need to make sure you compile with a version of the riscv-gnu-toolchain that targets RV64IMA, as the zybo configuration does not possess an FPU.

-#### Method 2) Download the Pre-Built Binary and Root FS
+#### Method 2) Use the provided BBL instance

-Run the following from within `$REPO/zybo`.

-    $ make fetch-riscv-linux-deliver

-Then, copy the `$REPO/zybo/deliver_output/riscv` directory to the root of your SD Card.

-#### Continuing:

-After performing either of these steps, your SD card layout should match the following:

-	SD_ROOT/
-	|-> riscv/
-	    |-> root.bin
-	    |-> vmlinux
-	|-> boot.bin
-	|-> devicetree.dtb
-	|-> uImage
-	|-> uramdisk.image.gz
+Included in the home directory of the ARM core's ramdisk we've provided an instance of bbl preloaded with a miniminal linux image.
+All you have to do is follow the instructions in the [next](#booting) section.

 ### 3.8) <a name="booting"></a> Booting Up and Interacting with the RISC-V Rocket Core

 First, insert the SD card and follow the instructions in [Appendix A](#connecting) to connect to your board.
 You can login to the board with username _root_ and password _root_.
 Once you're at the prompt, you can run a basic hello world program on rocket like so:

     root@zynq:~# ./fesvr-zynq pk hello
     hello!

-If you've downloaded the necessary files to boot riscv-linux, you may now do so.
-First however, you should mount the SD card using the instructions in [Appendix B](#mountsd).
-Then, to boot riscv-linux, run:
+To boot riscv-linux, run:

-    root@zynq:~# ./fesvr-zynq +disk=/sdcard/riscv/root.bin bbl /sdcard/riscv/vmlinux
+    root@zynq:~# ./fesvr-zynq bbl
+                  vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
+                      vvvvvvvvvvvvvvvvvvvvvvvvvvvv
+    rrrrrrrrrrrrr       vvvvvvvvvvvvvvvvvvvvvvvvvv
+    rrrrrrrrrrrrrrrr      vvvvvvvvvvvvvvvvvvvvvvvv
+    rrrrrrrrrrrrrrrrrr    vvvvvvvvvvvvvvvvvvvvvvvv
+    rrrrrrrrrrrrrrrrrr    vvvvvvvvvvvvvvvvvvvvvvvv
+    rrrrrrrrrrrrrrrrrr    vvvvvvvvvvvvvvvvvvvvvvvv
+    rrrrrrrrrrrrrrrr      vvvvvvvvvvvvvvvvvvvvvv
+    rrrrrrrrrrrrr       vvvvvvvvvvvvvvvvvvvvvv
+    rr                vvvvvvvvvvvvvvvvvvvvvv
+    rr            vvvvvvvvvvvvvvvvvvvvvvvv      rr
+    rrrr      vvvvvvvvvvvvvvvvvvvvvvvvvv      rrrr
+    rrrrrr      vvvvvvvvvvvvvvvvvvvvvv      rrrrrr
+    rrrrrrrr      vvvvvvvvvvvvvvvvvv      rrrrrrrr
+    rrrrrrrrrr      vvvvvvvvvvvvvv      rrrrrrrrrr
+    rrrrrrrrrrrr      vvvvvvvvvv      rrrrrrrrrrrr
+    rrrrrrrrrrrrrr      vvvvvv      rrrrrrrrrrrrrr
+    rrrrrrrrrrrrrrrr      vv      rrrrrrrrrrrrrrrr
+    rrrrrrrrrrrrrrrrrr          rrrrrrrrrrrrrrrrrr
+    rrrrrrrrrrrrrrrrrrrr      rrrrrrrrrrrrrrrrrrrr
+    rrrrrrrrrrrrrrrrrrrrrr  rrrrrrrrrrrrrrrrrrrrrr

+           INSTRUCTION SETS WANT TO BE FREE
+    [    0.000000] Linux version 4.6.2 <more messages follow>

-Once you hit enter, you'll see the linux boot messages scroll by, and you'll be presented with a busybox prompt from riscv-linux running on rocket!
+After linux boots you'll be presented with a busybox prompt from riscv-linux running on rocket!

 <a name="appendices"></a> Appendices
 ------------

-###A) <a name="connecting"></a> Connecting to the Board
+### A) <a name="connecting"></a> Connecting to the Board

-####Serial-USB
+#### Serial-USB
 On the Zybo and Zedboard a single serial-USB cable is needed but on the ZC706 you will also need a USB type A to type B cable (and possibly some drivers).
 To connect:

     $ screen /dev/tty.usbmodem1411 115200,cs8,-parenb,-cstopb